 Dresden is the baroque capital of Europe, a cultural landmark on the banks of the Elbe River in eastern Germany.

+These shocking photos show what the city looked like after the raid.
 This 1945 photograph of the statue on top of city hall overlooking the ruined city became one of the iconic photos of World War Two.
 (Photo Credit: Richard Peter, Getty Images).

 There were far too many bodies to bury, so the remains were stacked up in the Old Market Square, called Altmarkt, and cremated instead.